-Knowing how to use the Facebook Ads Manager is like a superpower in many ways.
+Knowing how to use the Facebook Ads Manager is like a superpower.

-You could almost say that the Facebook Ads Manager can make or break newbie -- and seasoned -- marketers that want to be the heroes of their teams.
+You could almost say that the Facebook Ads Manager can make or break new—and seasoned—marketers that want to be the heroes of their teams.

-But you don’t have to be sad like Batman.
+But don’t worry.
 It gets much easier if you take the time to discover all the options and possibilities of the Ads Manager.

 We’ve put together this guide to give you a step-by-step overview of Facebook Ads Manager, from setting up your first campaign to optimizing for higher ROI.

-By the time we're done, the next time a team member asks for help with Facebook campaign setup, you’ll know exactly what to do.
+By the time we're done, you’ll know exactly what to do the next time a team member asks for help with a Facebook campaign setup.

 Get brand new Facebook ad strategies straight to your inbox every week.
 23,739 people already are!